myspc-development/artpulse-management/docs/mobile-api.md

 - `radius` (optional, default 50 km) – search radius in kilometres.
 - `limit` (optional, default 25, max 100) – number of events to return.

 Results are ordered by distance (ascending) and then by start time.
 Each event includes the best available image URL, like/save counts, and the caller's interaction state.
+Event `start`/`end` values are returned as ISO 8601 timestamps with offsets.
+The response also includes `server_tz` (IANA identifier) and `server_tz_offset_minutes` (current offset in minutes) so clients can reconcile local conversions.

 ### `POST /events/{id}/like`
 ### `DELETE /events/{id}/like`